Clinical trial regulatory in Taiwan

 • Innovative cIRB (IRB collaboration system) for multicenter clinical trials since 2013.

-• 96.6% of cIRB submissions get review results by 20 working days.
+• 96.6% of cIRB submissions get review results within 20 working days.

 • Well-organized TCTC (Taiwan Clinical Trial Consortium) in 13 specific therapeutic areas.